ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 }
 ```

-The `RUN_ALL_TESTS()` is typically called from `main` and when it is invoked, it scans the program for all the test cases and test methods defined using the `test` macro.
+`RUN_ALL_TESTS()` is typically called from `main` and when it is invoked, it scans the program for all the test cases and test methods defined using the `TEST` macro.
 It then executes each test case and captures the results of each individual test method within the test case.
 After running all the tests, it provides a summary of the test results, including the number of tests run, passed, and failed.

 ### 3.4.
 Compile and run your program